rbontekoe/llm/docs/src/chapter4.md

 ## Summary

-This chapter outlines the prerequisites and steps to set up an OpenAI API key on an Ubuntu 22.04 system with Docker installed.
-You'll need a PC/laptop with this setup.
-The process involves three main steps: 1) Watching Ed's video to learn how to obtain the OpenAI API key.
-2) Creating a .env file in the ~/Test/notebooks directory using the terminal.
-3) Adding the obtained API key to the .env file using the nano text editor, including instructions for saving and exiting the file.
+This guide, explains how to obtain a ChatGPT API key.
+It requires an Ubuntu 22.04 PC/laptop with Docker installed.
+The sole step involves watching "Video 11" (linked within the document) to learn the process.